yus-isl2000/Flutter_Movie_App/README.md

 # Flutter_Movie_App

-A movie details Flutter app
+A movie details flutter app

 ## How to run